 If we don’t take the full-size pickup truck into account, the mid-size sedan has traditionally been the most sought-after type of vehicle in the U.S. Crossovers have been threatening sedans and their position of power for quite some time now though, and they’ve finally managed to dethrone them.
 The best-sold sedan for 2017 finds itself in as low as sixth spot overall behind the trio of large pickups, the Toyota RAV4, and Nissan Rogue.
 The duo of Japanese compact crossovers has recorded north of 400,000 sales each, whereas Camry sales amount to 387,000 units.
 Despite losing on popularity, sedans are still irreplaceable for many Americans.
 8 out of the top 20 best-sold vehicles in the U.S. are still sedans, both large and small.
 We can likely expect sedan sales figures to deteriorate even further, but that doesn’t mean we’ll skip mentioning the best sedans 2019 is bringing our way.

 After all, we’re only continuing where we’ve left off with the list of best sedans for 2018.
 As before, we’ll skip on exotic and ultra-luxury brands such as Rolls Royce, Bentley and Aston Martin.
 We won’t, however, skip on other luxury brands from Germany, Japan, and the U.S. This means the list will be populated by both affordable family options and more expensive luxury sedans that can’t exactly pass as value for money choices.
 We also decided against discriminating possible entrants by size, though you’ll find out that larger sedans have generally fared better than smaller ones.
+You can also look to the future and view our list of 2020 Sedans.

 What’s The Best Mid-Size Sedan That 2019 Has To Offer?